NcStudios/NcEngine/docs/EngineComponents.md

 ### Logic
 ---------
 There are three Components designed for quickly hooking up custom logic.
-They each each hold a callable type which is invoked under specific conditions:
+They each hold a callable type which is invoked under specific conditions:

 * FrameLogic
     * Called on: each iteration of the game loop.